-NSG-567 | PMHNP Adults and Older Adults Practicum | 2 to 6 credits
+NSG-569 | PMHNP Psychotherapy Practicum | 2 credits

-Knowledge and skills required for psychiatric mental health nurse practitioner practice are developed through this clinical practicum which includes 360 precepted clinical hours.
-Although patients from across the lifespan may be seen throughout all clinical hours, emphasis for this practicum is on care of adults and older adults and incorporates both psychopharmacological and psychotherapeutic treatments.
-Clinical experiences in combination with didactic coursework facilitate the development of PMHNP competencies in ethical, safe, collaborative and evidence based practice of mental health care delivered in a complex health care system.
-NSG-566 is corequisite or prerequisite.
+Knowledge and skills required for psychiatric mental health nurse practitioner practice are developed through this clinical practicum which includes 90 precepted clinical hours.
+Emphasis for this practicum is on psychotherapy treatments across the lifespan, though may also incorporate psychopharmacological treatments.
+Clinical experiences in combination with didactic coursework facilitate the development of PMHNP competencies in ethical, safe, collaborative, and evidence-based practice of mental health care delivered in a complex health care system.
+NSG-563 is a corequsite or prerequisite.